 With the guide removed, lift the doors out of their tracks.
 Then make sure the rollers turn easily.
 If not, apply a little WD-40 spray lubricant.
 Some lubricants can harm plastic, so check the label.

 If the lubricant doesn’t do the trick, replace the rollers.
-Most hardware stores and builder's merchants carry replacements.
+Most hardware stores and builder's merchants carry replacements, or try and get in touch with the manufacturer or supplier for the model of shower you have.
 Take an old roller with you to find a match.
 In many cases, you can use a replacement that’s slightly larger or smaller than the original.
 But be sure to check the original and replacement edges match - either rounded or flat.

 1. Unscrew the guide at the lower edge of the sliding door.
 Protect the shower or tub from scratches with a drop cloth.